Saudi Aramco says domestic supplies unaffected by attack on Jeddah plant

 The coalition says it intercepts many attacks, and has responded with air strikes on Houthi-held territory.

-Reporting by Marwa Rashad in Jeddah; Writing by Lisa Barrington; Editing by Jason Neely, Kirsten Donovan and Jan Harvey
+Reporting by Marwa Rashad in Jeddah; Additional reporting by Michelle Nichols in New York; Writing by Lisa Barrington; Editing by Jason Neely, Kirsten Donovan and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.